Principal platformsCan't see your platform?

 VNC Viewer: 5.6 MB

-VNC Server can be started in different modes, enabling connections in different states, and for different purposes.
+VNC Server can be started in different modes to meet different remote access needs:

 |Mac OS X||Yes||Yes|